City walk @ Zagreb

 The tower, which dates to the 13th century, was built to guard the southern gate of the town wall.

 In the 19th century, a fourth floor and windows were added to the tower and a cannon was placed on the top.
 Since 1 January 1877, the cannon is fired from the tower to mark midday.
-A sign warned of the noise it will make.
-When we were down and a couple of blocks away it turned midday and we realised that it truly wound’t have been a good idea to stand next to the canon when it goes of.
+A sign warned us of the noise it will make.
+When we were down and a couple of blocks away it turned midday, and we realised that it truly wouldn’t have been a good idea to stand next to the canon when it goes off.
 Even down at the street it startled us.

 Climbing the tower